Kotlin/KEEP/proposals/simple-collection-literals.md

 * **Status**: Under consideration
 * **Prototype**: Not started

-Discussion of this proposal is held in [KEEP #TODO](https://github.com/Kotlin/KEEP/issues/TODO).
+Discussion of this proposal is held in [KEEP issue #230](https://github.com/Kotlin/KEEP/issues/230).

 ## Goal ##